 Turtles have one of the best natural defence systems in the animal world: they can pull their bodies into their shells to protect themselves from predators.
 But this turtle can protect you too – from prying eyes!

-Even though it’s officially Spring, our weather here is still cold and blustery.
-Until the weather warms up, I’m keeping my hands and mind busy indoors by getting reacquainted with crochet.
-And since Easter is less than a week away, I’m squeezing in one more crocheted project with this sleepy Easter bunny pattern!
+A crochet Easter bunny is just the thing to welcome Spring.
+But even though it’s officially Spring, our weather here is still cold and blustery.
+Until the weather warms up, I’m keeping my hands and mind busy indoors by reacquainting myself with crochet.
+And since Easter is less than a week away, I’m squeezing in one more crocheted project with this sleeping crochet Easter bunny pattern!
 This one is tiny so it’s quick.
 Continue reading →

 This needle felted elf will make a cute addition to your Christmas decor!

 I recently took a course on needle felting; something I’ve alway wanted to learn!
 When I discovered that I could get wool roving online, I was excited to practice what I had learned and design my own project.
 Amazon has a great selection of colours of wool roving and tools by Clover.
 Continue reading →